pranaymanocha/PerceptualAudio/metric_code/README.md

 1. **pretrained** - pretrained "off-the-shelf" model
 2. **linear** -  training linear layers over the pretrained "off-the-shelf" model
 3. **finetune** - loading the pretrained "off-the-shelf weights" but training both the linear layer and the bulk model
 4. **scratch** - training the full model from randomly initialized weights.

-### Speech Enhancement Code
-For information on how to use the trained model to use as a loss function for speech enhancement application, see the *se_code* subfolder in this repo.

-### Creating Perturbation Space
-This subfolder contains how we build the perturbation space.
-This is an example on how to use any dataset for your dataset.

-### Evaluation the Trained Model - JND MOS Correlation on different datasets
-This subfolder contains how we evaluate our trained model.
-It contains MAP scores as well as Pearson and Spearman Correlation Scores.